 Read more: Germans celebrate first gay marriages

 His arrest was part of a persecution of the German gay community in the early 1950s that culminated in the "Frankfurt Homosexual Trials," which involved the arrest of over 200 people, several of whom committed suicide.
-Lauinger, thought to be the last survivor of the trials, was released without charge because a witness refused to testify against him, but a total of 70,000 men were eventually convicted under the paragraph in post-war West Germany until its abolition in 1994.
+Lauinger, thought to be the last survivor of the trials, was released without charge because a witness refused to testify against him, but a total of 70,000 men were eventually convicted under the paragraph in postwar West Germany until its abolition in 1994.

 Even though Paragraph 175 was struck from the Criminal Code more than 20 years ago, it took until June this year for a law to be passed to grant those convicted rehabilitation and compensation.
-But though he was invited to the first hearing of the new law in the Bundestag, Lauinger's own application was turned down by the justice ministry in October — on the grounds that he had been acquitted in 1951.
+Though he was invited to the first hearing of the new law in the Bundestag, Lauinger's own application was turned down by the justice ministry in October — on the grounds that he had been acquitted in 1951.

 Lauinger expressed his disappointment to Buzzfeed earlier this month.
 "They made the law into a farce," he said.
 "What is the difference to a normal person who has been in prison for five months, whether they were released or acquitted?"